EyeTrackVR/EyeTrackVR-Docs/docs/_pages/Build_Software.md

 - [x] Windows/Linux PC

 ## Install Python
-EyetrackVR is currently using python version `3.11.0`.
-Before you continue, please install it.
-[Python 3.11.0](https://www.python.org/downloads/release/python-3110/)
+EyetrackVR is currently using [Python 3.11.0](https://www.python.org/downloads/release/python-3110/) Before you continue, please install it.

 ## Installing Poetry

-Since version 0.1.7 of EyeTrackVR, we have been using Poetry to manage app dependencies.
+Since version `0.1.7` of EyeTrackVR, we have been using Poetry to manage app dependencies.
 To build the app, you must first install Poetry to fetch the required dependencies.

 To install Poetry open Windows Powershell and run the following command `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -`